kuzzleio/documentation-old/src/api-documentation/query-syntax/common-attributes.md

 ### `optional` collection

-In Kuzzle Backend documents are linked to a collection.
+In Kuzzle, documents are linked to a collection.
 Any action on a document or a collection will require the collection attribute.

 <aside class="notice">